ychding11/ychding11.github.io/_posts/2015-03-12-site-launched.md

 After ready, when conflicts occurs, run `git mergetool`, a GUI tool will be opened.
 Above all, you also can edit git config file directly by command `git config --global -e`.

+## pack two git commits into a single one

+*git rebase -i* can be used as a tool to compact two commits into one.
+It is an git interactive operation.
+There are commit log: commit A, commit B, commit C. If we combine A and B as a single one, for example, commit A&B. Use git rebase -i "commit C id" to let git begins interactive mode.
+A commit message will appear in editor, modify commit B from pick to squash in editor and save.
+After git command finished, commit A and commit B will combined as a new one.

 ## How to use math formula in Github page

 - jekyll [math support](https://jekyllrb.com/docs/extras/#math-support)